Client: Kier (for Canal & River Trust)

 Contractor: CPC Civils

 A 30ft section of the Shropshire Union Canal collapsed, causing water to drain into the River Wheelock, leaving up to 20 boats stranded.

-Kier as main contractor for CRT, immediately appointed CPC Civils, who have experience working on emergency breaches.
+Kier as main contractor for Canal & River Trust, immediately appointed CPC Civils, who have experience working on emergency breaches.

 Within days of the breach:

 - 10,000 fish were rescued and relocated to the Trent and Mersey Canal.

 - Approximately 20 large trees were removed from the embankment and the River Wheelock.

 - 865,000 litres of water were pumped into the canal helping the stranded boats move onto the Trent and Mersey Canal.

 - Four truckloads of debris was collected and removed.

 - Ecologists carried out a survey to monitor the breach’s impact on the local wildlife and further impact was kept to a minimum.